top of page

 • Assessment of emotional and cognitive skills among adolescents with criminal records in a vocational educational project for at-risk youth, aimed at providing occupational and life skills to enable community integration – in collaboration with the "Youth of Light” non-profit organization.

 • Processing and identifying emotions in spoken language among individuals with schizophrenia convicted of violent crimes – in collaboration with the Maximum Secure Unit, Sha’ar Menashe Mental Health Center.
+(Past)

 • Emotion identification ability among violent males with criminal backgrounds – in collaboration with Israel’s Adult Probation Service.
+(Past)

 Research-Projects